-Results 1–10 of 39 for "Psychology Topic"X related to "APA election guidelines" Refine Your Search Refine Your Search TopicTherapy (10)Emotional health (4)Human rights (4)Children (3)Disability (3) 36 more... [+] Ethics (3)Stress (3)Teens (3)Trauma (3)Aging (2)Alzheimer's (2)Parenting (2)Personality (2)Violence (2)Women & men (2)Addictions (1)ADHD (1)Anger (1)Anxiety (1)Autism (1)Bipolar disorder (1)Bullying (1)Death & dying (1)Depression (1)Hate crimes (1)Intelligence (1)Law & psychology (1)Military (1)Natural disasters (1)Obesity (1)Post-traumatic Stress Disorder (1)Race (1)Safety & design (1)Schizophrenia (1)Sexual abuse (1)Shyness (1)Sleep (1)Sport & exercise (1)Suicide (1)Testing issues (1)Workplace issues (1)Hide detailsDocument TypePsychology TopicXYear2011 (1) Results 1–10 of 39 Previous 1 2 3 ...
+Results 1–10 of 39 for "Psychology Topic"X related to "APA election guidelines" Refine Your Search Refine Your Search TopicTherapy (10)Emotional health (4)Children (3)Disability (3)Human rights (3) 38 more... [+] Stress (3)Teens (3)Trauma (3)Violence (3)Women & men (3)Aging (2)Alzheimer's (2)Ethics (2)Parenting (2)Personality (2)Sport & exercise (2)Workplace issues (2)Addictions (1)ADHD (1)Anger (1)Anxiety (1)Autism (1)Bipolar disorder (1)Bullying (1)Death & dying (1)Depression (1)Education (1)Environment (1)Hate crimes (1)Intelligence (1)Law & psychology (1)Military (1)Natural disasters (1)Obesity (1)Post-traumatic Stress Disorder (1)Race (1)Safety & design (1)Schizophrenia (1)Sexual abuse (1)Shyness (1)Sleep (1)Suicide (1)Testing issues (1)Hide detailsDocument TypePsychology TopicXYear2011 (1) Results 1–10 of 39 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.AgingPsychologists who work with older adults — geropsychologists — assess mental functioning, depression and other problems, as well as design policies and services to enhance the quality of life of older people and their caregivers.Psychology Topic 2.Natural DisastersEven when you’re not hurt physically, disasters can take a serious emotional toll.
-Normal reactions include intense feelings; flashbacks; trouble concentrating; disrupted eating and sleeping; strained personal relationships; and headaches, nausea or chest pain.Psychology Topic 3.AutismAutism is the most severe developmental disability, involving impairments in social interaction — such as being aware of other people’s feelings — and verbal and nonverbal communication.Psychology Topic 4.Answers to Your Questions about Psychology and Human RightsPage describes APA position on torture, human trafficking, human rights violations and rights for the mentally ill.Psychology Topic 5.AnxietyAnxiety is characterized by feelings of tension, worried thoughts and physical changes.
-Anxiety disorders such as panic disorder and obsessive compulsive disorder (OCD) cause recurring intrusive thoughts or concerns and physical symptoms such as sweating, trembling, dizziness or a rapid heartbeat.Psychology Topic 6.BullyingBullying is aggressive physical contact, words or actions to cause another person injury or discomfort.
+Normal reactions include intense feelings; flashbacks; trouble concentrating; disrupted eating and sleeping; strained personal relationships; and headaches, nausea or chest pain.Psychology Topic 3.BullyingBullying is aggressive physical contact, words or actions to cause another person injury or discomfort.
 Cyberbullying uses an electronic device for aggressive, repeated and intentional acts of bullying such as name calling, sending threatening emails, placing photos of persons on the Internet without permission and sending viruses.
-Psychology Topic 7.TherapyTherapy is a treatment for psychological problems in which therapists and clients work together to understand problems and come up with plans for fixing them, generally by changing ineffective thoughts, emotions or behaviors.
-Psychology Topic 8.TraumaTrauma is an emotional response to a terrible event like an accident, rape or natural disaster.
+Psychology Topic 4.TherapyTherapy is a treatment for psychological problems in which therapists and clients work together to understand problems and come up with plans for fixing them, generally by changing ineffective thoughts, emotions or behaviors.
+Psychology Topic 5.TraumaTrauma is an emotional response to a terrible event like an accident, rape or natural disaster.
 Reactions such as shock and denial are typical.
-Longer term reactions include unpredictable emotions, flashbacks, strained relationships and even physical symptoms.Psychology Topic 9.ADHDADHD, or attention-deficit hyperactivity disorder, makes it difficult to organized, stay focused, make realistic plans, or think before acting.
-Treatment options include behavioral therapy, neurofeedback, and psychosocial therapy.Psychology Topic 10.SexPsychologists and other clinicians focus on many issues regarding sex including later life sex, enhancing or restoring sexual functioning and pleasure, erectile dysfunction, premature ejaculation and painful intercourse, for example.
-Psychologists also work to understand sex offenders, the victims of sexual abuse and rape, and try to reduce the proliferation of sexualized images of young women in advertising and the media.Psychology Topic Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 37 for "Psychology Topic"X related to "APA election guidelines"
+Longer term reactions include unpredictable emotions, flashbacks, strained relationships and even physical symptoms.Psychology Topic 6.Psychologists, Working in SchoolsPsychological science is re-examining how people learn and helping facilitate peak performance in the classroom, on the playing field, and in other situations that require physical and mental execution.
+Psychology Topic 7.ADHDADHD, or attention-deficit hyperactivity disorder, makes it difficult to organized, stay focused, make realistic plans, or think before acting.
+Treatment options include behavioral therapy, neurofeedback, and psychosocial therapy.Psychology Topic 8.SexPsychologists and other clinicians focus on many issues regarding sex including later life sex, enhancing or restoring sexual functioning and pleasure, erectile dysfunction, premature ejaculation and painful intercourse, for example.
+Psychologists also work to understand sex offenders, the victims of sexual abuse and rape, and try to reduce the proliferation of sexualized images of young women in advertising and the media.Psychology Topic 9.ChildrenPsychologists can help children cope with such problems as anxiety and depression, hyperactivity, conflicts with parents and stressful events like divorce or a parent’s death.Psychology Topic 10.Hate CrimesHate crimes are any felony or violent crime based on prejudice against a particular group.
+Compared to other crimes, hate crimes have a broader impact on victims and communities because they target core aspects of identity.Psychology Topic Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 39 for "Psychology Topic"X related to "APA election guidelines"